 Take the lead in closing the achievement gap.

 Data from National Assessment of Educational Progress (NAEP) shows that on average, 50 percent of children are at or below the basic level of literacy proficiency required for their grade area.
-Enroll in Wilkes University's 30-credit online master's degree in literacy with Pa.
-Reading Specialist certification to positively impact all students by teaching them to be confident and careful readers while advancing your career.
+Enroll in Wilkes University's 30-credit online Master of Science in Education with a major in Literacy with Pa.
+Reading Specialist Certification to positively impact all students by teaching them to be confident and careful readers while advancing your career.

 |Program Type||Format||Credit Hours|